 Unbanked customers are people who are not served by a bank or similar financial institution and relies on the use of cash rather than checks or credit cards.
-For microtransit, the paratransit vehicles currently do not have fare boxes installed.
+For microtransit, the paratransit vehicles currently do not have fare boxes installed, but would need to install to allow for use by cash-only customers.
 The fare boxes that are used on Mountain Line's fixed-route boxes cost \$2,850 each.
 These fareboxes are large and would be a challenge to fit on the paratransit vehicle.
-Smaller farebox solutions would need to be researched to find a solution to accept cash payment onboard.
+Smaller farebox solutions would need to be researched to find a solution to accept cash payment on-board.
 The Late-Night program, customers without a bank account can use a taxi company that is part of the program.